Refinance Business Loans: What You Need to Know

 - Commercial real estate loans.
 You can purchase or lease property with a commercial real estate loan.
 Your business’s mortgage can be refinanced just as you can refinance a personal mortgage.

 - Microloans.
 Microloans can help startups and underserved communities access small infusions of capital.
-Similar to a term loan, you might qualify for a reduced rate if your business has grown since you originally borrowed the loan.
+Similar to a term loan, you might qualify for a reduced rate if your business’s creditworthiness has improved since you originally took out the loan.

 Business loan refinancing vs. debt consolidation